The European Axial Age

 Students are often astonished when they read for the first time the literature of classical Athens.
 It seems so much more familiar than, say, Dante’s Inferno, although this was written almost 2000 years later in a language much closer to our own.
 Greek plays were unlike anything the world had seen before.
 They are gory, horrific, passionate and heart breaking, their characters display human nature at its best and at its worst.

-It is the Greek method of thinking that the Western world has inherited.
+Although it came to us via a circuitous route, it is the Greek method of thinking that the Western world has inherited.
 The rediscovery of Greek science and philosophy in Medieval Europe kindled the Renaissance.
 To come to an appreciation of our Greek heritage is in some way similar to a fish coming to an appreciation of water.
 How we study this legacy is itself a product of that legacy.
 We separate our search for knowledge into Greek categories, such as politics, philosophy, history, and the individual sciences.
 Even the words we use for these disciplines are typically taken from the words used by the Greeks – technology, economics, logic, even our word “school”, taken from the Greek schole.